Engineering University Rankings UK: 2026 Results

 It’s worth noting that the list of universities ranked on each list is fairly different, with each one featuring some unique entries.
 This is likely due to differing beliefs on what counts as a “general” engineering course, so looking at both would be your best option to see the full breadth of options.

-As for position changes, the biggest increase was for the University of West Scotland (31st to 23rd) while the biggest drop was shared between Aston and Strathclyde (down 7 places each).
+As for position changes, the biggest rise was for Lancaster University (up 7 places, from 21st to 14th), while the biggest drop was for Aston University, Birmingham (down 9 places, from 12th to 21st).

 Access "The Big Book Of Oxbridge Applications" For FREE